francohowell/typescript_codechallenge/KYLESCOMMENTS.md

 8. The Backend is pretty much finished (discounting any "oh, I didn't think of that" adjustments after the fact when working on the Frontend).
 Now, time to write some tests... let's see how this goes...
 9. Oh wow, this is proving to be really annoying.
 Finding sample solutions online and consulting documentation and everything isn't yielding the secret as I try and just prepare a TestingModule in the Category controller.
 This is disheartening...
 10. Thank you to a random dude on StackOverflow.
 Turns out I needed to fully mock out the CategoryService otherwise TypeORM would try and get to the database despite the fact I wasn't attempting to do e2e.
+11. Trying to configure e2e tests for Categories now.
+Was stuck for a long time until Googling around long enough left me to attempt a seemingly [unrelated fix](https://stackoverflow.com/a/68080829/3120546) that ended up working to unblock me.
+Now I just need to deal with the fact that apparently my API routes aren't working and can't be tested with supertest.
+12. Oh my god, I managed to get through all the issues.
+What a learning experience!
+Now I have working e2e tests for Categories.
+Will finish writing them later and then write them for Tasks, which shouldn't take any time at all.